-NOTE: This document is printed in a style to indicate changes from the originally proposed amendments.
+NOTE: This document is printed in a style to indicate changes from the existing provisions.
+Only the sections that have changed from the text contained in Mail-Out MSC 98-32 have been included.

 All existing language is indicated by plain type.
-All additions to language are indicated by underline.
+All additions to language are indicated by underlined text.
 All deletions to language are indicated by strikeout.
-The suggested modifications are shown in bold double-underline to indicate additions to the original proposal and bold strikeout to indicate deletions.
-All proposed modifications will be made available to the public for a 15-day comment period.
+The modifications presented in Mail-Out MSC 98-32 are shown in bold double-underline to indicate additions to the original proposal and bold strikeout to indicate deletions.
+The modifications to the language presented in Mail-Out MSC 98-32 are shown in shaded text to indicate additions and shaded strikeout to indicate deletions.